codsen/codsen/packages/string-unfancy/readme.md

 ## Idea

-This library converts fancy strings like curly apostrophes into not fancy-ones, like a single quote.
-It is very handy when coding email templates, when you want to ensure only simple characters are within `alt` attributes.
+This library converts fancy strings like curly apostrophes into not fancy ones, like a single quote.
+It is convenient when coding email templates when you want to ensure only simple characters are within `alt` attributes.

-The list of coverted characters includes all kinds of single quotes, double quotes, dashes and the non-breaking space.
+The list of covered characters includes all kinds of single quotes, double quotes, dashes and the non-breaking space.

 ## Usage